jkirkwin/OO-Design-Class-Project-Revisited/StyleDoc-A4.md

 ### Client

-Client is the class in view that serves as the point of contact for controller.
+Client is the class in View that serves as the point of contact for Controller.
 It holds the Stage (window) used to house the GUI.

 ### SceneBuilder